javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

 5. Other modules access config values via `config.VARIABLE_NAME`

 **Benefits**:
-- âœ… Single place to manage all settings
+- Single place to manage all settings
-- âœ… Works without credentials (mock data mode for learning)
+- Works without credentials (mock data mode for learning)
-- âœ… Clear warnings for missing configuration
+- Clear warnings for missing configuration
-- âœ… Type safety for configuration values
+- Type safety for configuration values
-- âœ… Easy to extend with new configuration options
+- Easy to extend with new configuration options

 ---